vgaldi/fw-lab/content/post/2024-02-01_MRSC-CLW-published/index.md

 +++

-Our paper on ["Coupled line waves in parallel-plate metasurface waveguides"](/publication/ij-173-MRSC-2024) has been published in *MRS Communications*.
+Our paper on ["Coupled line waves in parallel-plate metasurface waveguides"](/publication/ij-173-MRSC-2024) has been published in *MRS Communications* (special issue on *Multifunctional Nanoscale Optics and Metamaterials*).